Summary of the Lawsuit

 The Court held a hearing on Defendants’ second Motions to Dismiss three counts from the Amended Complaint on November 5, 2019.
 A decision on the Motions is pending.

 Whom to Contact for More Information

-If you are a participant in the Western Milling ESOP, or if you have information which might assist us in the prosecution of these allegations, please contact one of the following persons:
+If you are a participant in the Western Milling ESOP, or if you have information which might assist us in the prosecution of these allegations, please contact:

 Cohen Milstein Sellers & Toll PLLC

 Washington, D.C.
 20005